 Note: If S is the container and the film is letterboxed on purpose and has 2.66:1 aspect ratio you can write S-266.

-The Kakadu DCP encoder does not support SMPTE/Interop subtitles like the Easydcp plugin does.
+The Kakadu DCP encoder does not support SMPTE/Interop subtitles as the Easydcp plugin does.
 If you want to have soft subtitles these can be added in Easydcp Creator.
-For hard/burned in subtitles you can add a SRT file with the subtitles to the timeline and tick “Export Subtitle” and Format = “burn into video” when exporting the DCP
+For hard/burned in subtitles you can add an SRT file with the subtitles to the timeline and tick “Export Subtitle” and Format = “burn into video” when exporting the DCP

 Test the DCP in Resolve

-If the DCP has soft subtitles they will not be shown in Resolve.
+-If the DCP has soft subtitles they will not be shown in Resolve.
+You can use Easydcp Player to check DCPs with soft subtitles.